 Eventually, Anna got Jimny to shift from being insecure to secure himself!
 And after a few more weeks of their new dynamic, our couple created something truly remarkable.
 They transformed what started as a toxic rebound relationship into an actual relationship — one that’s healthy and has the potential of lasting.

 Some people are surprised that this kind of transformation is even possible, but rest assured, it’s actually pretty common.

-And if the couple’s relationship is a rebound, this morphism usually helps turn the whole thing into a non-rebound.
-Or, as I like to call it, a ‘good’ rebound.
+Studies proved that when a person with an insecure attachment style forms a relationship with someone secure, that lesser style begins to morph into the superior one.
+And if the couple’s relationship is a rebound, this transformation helps turn the whole thing into a non-rebound.
+Or, as I like to call it, a healthy rebound.

 The benefits of a rebound relationship